kenttonino/Meaningless-Stuff/computer-hardware/Linux-Foundation-RISCV-LFD110/Lesson-03-Exploring-RISCV-ISA/04-RISCV-instruction-set.md

 _There is no Flag/Condition-Code Register:_
 > - RISC-V does not have dedicated condition code registers, as seen in many other architectures.
-> - Instead, it relies on branch instructions to evalue conditions directly using the contents of general-purpose registers.
+> - Instead, it relies on branch instructions to evaluate conditions directly using the contents of general-purpose registers.

 _Register x0 is Hardwired to 0:_
 > - In RISC-V, register x0 is hardwired contain the value 0 and cannot be written to.